-Karrak Karnival, the 2014 Australian foot-Orienteering Championships carnival, will be held in Western Australia from September 27th to October 5th, in the middle of WA’s famous wildflower season.
-The carnival will comprise nine events over the nine days.
-Carnival Program Event Locations
+Karrak Karnival, the 2014 Australian foot-Orienteering Championships carnival, was held in Western Australia from September 27th to October 5th, in the middle of WA’s famous wildflower season.

 (Paraphrased from My Dusky Friends by Ethel Hassell Priv. publ, East Fremantle 1975)

 The logo showing the Forest Red-tailed Black Cockatoo was designed by Daniel Schoknecht to whom we are most grateful.